BeSpunky/angular-google-maps/wiki/Basic-Concepts.md

 * The native object
 * A simplified transformed version of the native event args.

- All at hand, so you don't have to transform anything yourself.
+ All at hand, so you don't have to transform, produce or fetch anything yourself.

 ## Example
 ```html